trannhoduc/rl-scheduling-policy/README.md

    Suppose that the information of the sensors are not trustworthy and have difference accuracy.
 4. To make the decision, Proximal policy optimization (PPO) was used to train the system and give the control decision.

-> **NOTE**: Mountain-Car-Continuous-v0 environment (gymnasium) was used to represent the system where the car have to choose the right velocity to reach the destination.
+> Mountain-Car-Continuous-v0 environment (gymnasium) was used to represent the system where the car have to choose the right velocity to reach the destination.
 You can gain more information on [Gymnasisum's webpage](https://gymnasium.farama.org/)

 > Temporarily, I skip Age of Loop and Resource Allocation consideration.
 You can see the code for AoL in this repo, however, you can found that I set the AoL of all features equal to 0 all the time.

 ### Algorithm